menomi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 12:Create a script that creates a directory called my_dir with permissions 751 in the working directory. file 13:changes the group owner to school for the file hello file 14:changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+file 12:Create a script that creates a directory called my_dir with permissions 751 in the working directory. file 13:changes the group owner to school for the file hello file 14:changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. file 15:changes the owner and the group owner of _hello to vincent and staff respectively.